richardharrington/draw/README.md

 ## Origin

 This project came out of an assignment in the November 2011 Advanced Javascript class taught by Pedro Ha at NYU SCPS.
 Pedro had created a basic version of the app, and our assignment was to add the API search functionality and also to significantly refactor the code.
 His original concise and elegant version can be found in the folder "original-files."
 Our job as students (along with adding search functionality) was to organize it so that it was more scalable.
-I have also added a few minor enhancements and features (like the 'clear canvas' button).
+I have also added a few minor enhancements and features (like the 'clear canvas' button). to the basic app, but most importantly, I have used Node.js to make it into a multi-user experience.

 ## License